NCAR/esds/_sources/posts/2022/esds-fall-event.md.txt

 ESDS is hosting a (Re)Introduction to Earth System Data Science (ESDS) Across NCAR/UCAR/UCP on **November 10th and 11th** (Thursday-Friday).
-This event will be hybrid, in-person in NCAR's Mesa Lab Main Seminar Room and virtual over Google Meet.
+This event will be hybrid, in-person in NCAR's Mesa Lab Main Seminar Room and virtual over Zoom or Google Meet.

 Please register to the event through the [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSd7DnvzeHueKVSeuYWV1QT8TMjfYXJ0lcQQnOI-xDNPMnNk3w/viewform?usp=sf_link)